Hot Take, But This Trendy Wellness Supplement Belongs in Your Skincare Routine—Here's Why

 The Best Magnesium Skincare Products

-The ultimate skin-soothing moisturizer, this formula contains magnesium, ectoin, peptides, and sugarcane-derived squalane for 360° nighttime skin restoration.
+The ultimate skin-soothing moisturizer is this formula, which contains magnesium, ectoin, peptides, and sugarcane-derived squalane for 360° nighttime skin restoration.

 Camp recommends this soothing Bath Milk, too.
 "Formulated with natural fragrance, magnesium, antioxidants, and vitamins, this bath relaxes the mind and muscles and nourishes skin with restorative jojoba oil, argan oil, vitamin E, and aloe vera," he says.